Zlatan Ibrahimovic scored twice for Manchester United in Sunday's 3-2 EFL Cup final win over Southampton as the Swede bagged his 32nd trophy.

 "Ibra," began playing football in Malmo, Sweden, before later signing for the city's professional team.
 Here, he's pictured there in 2007 with children hoping to emulate the local hero.

-His career has seen him play for some of Europe's biggest clubs, winning trophies in the Netherlands, Italy, Spain and France.
+His career has seen him play for some of Europe's biggest clubs, winning trophies in the Netherlands, Italy, Spain, France and England.